 Wayne Roland Brown is the epitome of the travelling minstrel, educating people about different cultural and musical expressions in a career that has taken him to 34 countries over the past 40 years.
 Along the way he collected and learned to play a vast number of musical instruments, worked with some of the industry’s best musicians and producers and only narrowly escaped the fame that he once eagerly pursued.

 Brown grew up in a number of central North Island towns, leaving New Zealand for a time as a youngster to live in Canada after his father died.
 When he returned in his late teens, writing and performing music had become a passion.

 Brown was half of the duo Harper & Brown, played clubs with fellow songwriter Reece Kirk, and was in demand as a solo act.
-His first recording was with Harper & Brown for the single 'Dream Number' 47 b/w 'The Sermon' for Tala Records in a studio above an electronics shop in Levin in 1969.
+His first recording was with Harper & Brown for the single 'Dream No.47' b/w 'Sermon (In Rememberance of the Nameless)' recorded for Tala Records in a studio above an electronics shop in Levin, and released in 1972.
 Rob Harper played bass, fiddle and harmonies and Brown sang and let rip on his guitar and wah-wah pedal, which he’d recently acquired.

 Brown was always keen to experiment and learn different instruments, adding a sitar to his performances early on.